 - What do we know?

-- The study was based on measurements of sulphur dioxide, nitrogen dioxide and small particulates where the participants lived, however, it is unclear which of these three pollutants is most to blame.
-Researchers tested people aged 10 and over between 2010 and 2014 with 24 arithmetic questions and 34 language questions.
+- The study was based on measurements of sulphur dioxide, nitrogen dioxide, and small particulates where the participants lived.
+However, it is unclear which of these three pollutants is most to blame.
+Researchers tested people aged 10 and over between 2010 and 2014, with 24 maths questions and 34 language questions.